 Yes.
 LeaseHelper supports both fixed-term leases (1 year, 6 months, or custom duration) and month-to-month leases.
 The correct termination notice requirements for your state are automatically included in the agreement.

 The entire process takes about 4 minutes.
 Answer 12 plain-English questions about your property, tenant, and preferences.
-Your complete lease agreement is generated in about 60 seconds.
+Your complete lease agreement is then generated in a minute or two.
 No legal knowledge required.

 State-Specific Lease Agreement Templates — All 50 States